cortexproject/cortex/docs/proposals/blocks-storage-sharding.md

 a.
 The querier has discovered new blocks before the store-gateway successfully discovered and loaded them
 b.
 The store-gateway has offloaded blocks "marked for deletion" before the querier

-> a.
-The querier has discovered new blocks before the store-gateway successfully discovered and loaded them

-To protect from this case, we can exclude from the consistency check the blocks which have been uploaded in the last `X` time (same technique already used in other Thanos components).
+To protect from case (a), we can exclude from the consistency check the blocks which have been uploaded in the last `X` time (same technique already used in other Thanos components).
 This `X` delay time is used to give the store-gateway enough time to discover and load new blocks, before the querier consider them for the consistency check.
 This value `X` should be greater than the `-experimental.tsdb.bucket-store.consistency-delay`, because we do expect the querier to consider a block for consistency check once it's reasonably safe to assume that its store-gateway already loaded it.

-> b.
-The store-gateway has offloaded blocks "marked for deletion" before the querier
+To protect from case (b) we need to understand how blocks are offloaded.
 The `BucketStore` (running within the store-gateway) offloads a block as soon as it's not returned by the `MetaFetcher`.
-This means we can configure the `MetaFetcher` with a [`IgnoreDeletionMarkFilter`](https://github.com/thanos-io/thanos/blob/4bd19b16a752e9ceb1836c21d4156bdeb517fe50/pkg/block/fetcher.go#L648) with a delay of `X` (could be the same value used at point a.) and in the querier exclude from the consistency check the blocks which have been marked for deletion at least `X` time ago.
+This means we can configure the `MetaFetcher` with a [`IgnoreDeletionMarkFilter`](https://github.com/thanos-io/thanos/blob/4bd19b16a752e9ceb1836c21d4156bdeb517fe50/pkg/block/fetcher.go#L648) with a delay of `X` (could be the same value used for case (a)) and in the querier exclude from the consistency check the blocks which have been marked for deletion at least `X` time ago.

 ## Trade-offs